keithrbennett/keithrbennett.github.io/blog/_posts/2019-11-13-enumerables-short-and-sweet.md

 end
 ```

-This eliminates all the [incidental complexity]() of the original version of the method, distilling the code into a one-liner that is way easier for the reader to parse.
+Although as software developers our mission is to deliver functionality, the other side of that coin is to do so as simply as possible.
+Put otherwise, we need to remove _accidental complexity_ (aka _incidental complexity_) so that only the _essential complexity_ remains.
+The functional approaches described here are extremely effective at doing this.
+We've ended up with a simple one-liner.

 * * * *

-In conclusion, whenever I start feeling that my code is getting verbose or awkward, I ask myself "could I improve this code with `Enumerable`?"
-Often the answer is yes.
+Whenever you start feeling that your code is getting verbose or awkward, ask yourself "could I improve this code with `Enumerable`?"
+The answer may well be _yes_.

-For your reference, here is
+* * * *

- Below is some source code that illustrates the approac
+For your reference, [here](https://github.com/keithrbennett/keithrbennett.github.io/blob/master/source-code/short_sweet.rb) is a file that contains the methods in the article, and verifies that they all produce the same result.